What is encephalitis?

 Living with encephalitis

-As you recover, physical, occupational, or speech therapy may be necessary to help regain muscle strength and/or speech skills.
+As you recover, physical, occupational, or speech therapy may help regain muscle strength and speech skills.

 Loved ones can be educated on how to best care for you at home.
 You will require frequent medical evaluations following hospitalization.

-You should contact your health care provider if there are signs of another infection including:
+Contact your healthcare provider if there are signs of another infection including:

 - Neck stiffness